RemoStain/HelperCollection/README.md

 ├── helpers_and_menu.py
 ├── math_func.py
 ├── safe_input.py
-├── testings.py
 ├── unit_converter.py
 └── README.md
 ```

 ## Current Limitations

-- The project is not yet installable through `pip`.
+- The project is not yet installable through `pip`..
-- Tests are demonstration functions rather than a formal automated test suite.
-- Some functions use internal-style names beginning with `_` despite being used by other code.
 - Console clearing depends on ANSI escape-sequence support.
 - Trigonometric calculations use custom approximations and may not match the precision or edge-case handling of Python's `math` module.
 - `unit_converter.py` is marked as work in progress.